wp-plugins/diarypress/readme.txt

 1. The default screen you see when you are not logged in.

 == Changelog ==
+= 4.5 =
+* Login process now returns to home page unless you are admin
+* Improved performance
+* Code comments improved
 = 4.0 =
 * Now displays a title in the browser
 * Technical change to return HTTP code 200.
-This stops monitoring systems thinking a internal server error has occured
+This stops monitoring systems thinking a internal server error has occurred
 * Taken advantage of improvements in wordpress core
 = 3.1 =
 * Slight code tweak